In Him Ministries:

 Romans 9:30-33 says, “What shall we say, then?
 That Gentiles who did not pursue righteousness have attained it, that is, a righteousness that is by faith; but that Israel who pursued a law that would lead to righteousness did not succeed in reaching that law.
 Why?
 Because they did not pursue it by faith, but as if it were based on works.
 They have stumbled over the stumbling stone, as it is written, “Behold, I am laying in Zion a stone of stumbling, and a rock of offense; and whoever believes in him will not be put to shame.”

-Jesus was the stone that Israel stumbled over (1 Peter 2:6-8).
+Jesus was the stone that Israel stumbled over (1 Pet.
+2:6-8).
 We can only be saved by putting our faith in what Jesus Christ has done for us, not by keeping the Law, or doing good things to earn our salvation.
 Doing good things is not bad.
 Living a moral life should be the goal for God’s people in every age.
 The problem Israel had was they believed that the Law was a means to an end.
 They believed they had to keep the law to be saved.
 They were trying to do something that no one could do, keep the law well enough to earn the right to go to heaven.

 Jesus is the only person who has ever kept the law perfectly!
 He did everything the law required, never once breaking any of its commands.
 Because He was without sin, Jesus was able to meet all of the requirements of the Law to be the perfect sacrifice for our sins.
 His death redeemed humanity from the curse of the law and made it possible for humanity to be with God again.